The early MkI models have an ILP 'black block' power amp module (HY200 or HY248) and should be avoided.

 Comment - It is worth remembering that Sessionettes have very small speaker cabinets.
 This is great for lighter weight and convenient portability.
 But there is a trade off... less bass output!
 This can make pre-upgraded Sessionettes sound a little clanky at times, so the upgrade described will greatly improve the bass performance.
 However, the Sessionette cannot ever sound like an amp built into a bigger speaker cabinet!
 If youd like your Sessionette to sound like a bigger amp, then simply connect it to an extension speaker cabinet of 8 ohms impedance only.

-Turn-around is approximately four - six weeks from receipt, not including weekends, bank holidays or holiday closures
+Turn-around is currently four - six weeks from receipt, not including weekends, bank holidays or holiday closures

 Prices: Amplifiers in poor condition - Sadly, because some Sessionettes sent to us